Last Updated on August 23, 2023

 Qigong?
 What’s that?

-Qigong (pronounced roughly “chee gung”) is a broad term encompassing a collection of internal martial arts disciplines.
+Qigong (usually pronounced something like “chee gung”) is a broad term encompassing a collection of internal martial arts disciplines.
 Across these disciplines we find methods to work with (“gong”) our energy (“qi”).
 In practice, Qigong is a slow, meditative, mindful movement practice that improves one’s mental and physical health by integrating posture, movement, breathing technique, self-massage, sound, and focused intention.
 This produces a mind/body response that is at once relaxing and energizing.
 The science is steadily catching up, validating benefits which have been known by practitioners for centuries.
 Perhaps most notable here in the West is Harvard Medical School’s resounding recommendation for these time tested methods.
+And note — this is NOT solely for folks (like me…) who are aging!
+While I feel fortunate to have been using these methods since my mid 50s, I regret not discovering them decades ago!

 Qigong styles are many and diverse.
 The live sessions and archived recordings out on the YouTube channel span a wide variety of traditions but are grounded in the principles and practices of Long White Cloud Qigong.
-In April 2022, I suspended my live stream membership program and returned to in person teaching for the Kettle Moraine District YMCA in southeast Wisconsin, teaching Mindful Movement, Meditation, and a bit of Senior Fitness at both West Bend branches as well as the branch in Saukville.
-This web site now serves mostly as a resource to my class participants at the Y. Classes recorded (mostly during the pandemic are now freely available on my YouTube channel
+In April 2022, I let go of my live stream membership program and returned to in person teaching for the Kettle Moraine District YMCA in southeast Wisconsin, leading Qigong practices via a class called Mindful Movement, leading guided Meditation, and still do a bit of Senior Fitness at the River Shores, West Washington, and Feith Family branch locations.
+In January 2025, I will assume the lead role in the Y’s “Moving for Better Balance” class which is a 12 week program that essentially teaches Yang style short form Tai Chi.
+All my classes integrate evidence based breath work using the Oxygen Advantage methodology.
+This web site now serves mostly as a resource to my class participants at the Y and you can find many class session notes in the Downloads section..
+I haven’t tended to the site much in the past few months but have resumed uploading the movement and meditation scripts from my classes and the wisdom bits we recite to close the movement classes.
+Recorded classes (streamed mostly during the pandemic) are now freely available on my YouTube channel.
+You can view my YMCA class schedule by clickingHERE.
+Have a question or comment?
+Drop me a line using the Contact Me link above (it is working again!)